A. Should I adopt children in birth order?

 - An important aspect of adopting is to think about the impact it will have on ALL members of your family now, especially other children already in your family.

 - Conventional wisdom encourages us to adopt in birth order, adding to the youngest end of the family as disrupting birth order may heighten identity struggles among the other children.
-While this is the general advice given, is does not always hold true for every family.
-It is important to wisely weigh the impact of adopting out of birth order, speak to professionals who can help advise you, and then make a decision you feel is in the best interest of the child and your family.
+If your situation is different, it is important to wisely weigh the impact of adopting out of birth order, speak to professionals who can help advise you, and then make a decision you feel is in the best interest of the child and your family.

 - Engage in thoughtful conversations with you children to be aware of any concerns or questions they may have.
 Keep your children involved in the process, as the adoption process will significantly impact their lives also.
 Have open discussions about what can often be a long wait as well as how things may look as their new sibling transitions and works to attach to your family.